 Frequently Asked Questions

 Searches will include results from most processed and unprocessed archival collections and digital material.
-There is a small portion of material that is not included in the search results, please contact us if you cannot find what you are looking for.

 A finding aid is a description of the contents of a collection, similar to a table of contents you would find in a book.
 A collection's contents are often grouped logically and describe the group of items within each folder.
 You rarely find descriptions of the individual items within collections.
 Finding aids also contain information about the size and scope of collections.
 Additional contextual information may also be included.